 21 Junction Approach, Leicester

 Just off junction 21 of the M1 motorway, 3 miles (5 km) from Leicester’s city centre, this 4-star hotel has a well-equipped gym, an 18-metre heated indoor pool and stylish modern rooms.
 More…

 The 3-star Ramada Leicester is in a city-centre location, offering the Club Bar & Restaurant and a local health club.
 More…

 Excellent location in the heart of the city in very easy walking distance of the centre.
 Staff were very helpful.
-Room altough a little on the small side was very clean and perfectly suitable for a short break.… More
+Room although a little on the small side was very clean and perfectly suitable for a short break.… More — Carl (Manchester, GB),

 Top Tourist Attractions in Leicester: Leicestershire